tully-t/Xeno/Kvantum/README.md

     - The variables can be in #RRGGBB or #RRGGBBAA (with alpha) format, or given a valid color name like red.

     - window.color: This is ironically not used as the window background when the option 'Translucent windows' is checked in Kvantum Manager -> Configure Active Theme -> Compositing & General Look.
-It is used seemingly at random elsewhere: sometimes as a widget background (as in OpenRGB) and, unfortunately, as the background for the tab overflow button.
+It is used seemingly at random elsewhere, sometimes as a widget background (as in OpenRGB).

     - base.color: The color of widget backgrounds.